-Revenue from Contracts with Customers - In May 2014, the Financial Accounting Standards Board (FASB) issued amended guidance to clarify the principles for recognizing revenue from contracts with customers.
+Revenue from Contracts with Customers - In May 2014, the FASB issued amended guidance to clarify the principles for recognizing revenue from contracts with customers.
 The guidance requires an entity to recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
 The guidance also requires expanded disclosures relating to the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
 Additionally, qualitative and quantitative disclosures are required regarding customer contracts, significant judgments and changes in judgments, and assets recognized from the costs to obtain or fulfill a contract.
 The guidance will initially be applied retrospectively using one of two methods.
-The standard will be effective for AAMVA's consolidated financial statements for annual reporting periods beginning after December 15, 2018.
-Management is evaluating the effect of the amended revenue recognition guidance on the entity's consolidated financial statements.
+AAMVA has elected to defer implementing Revenue from Contracts with Customers for the current year.
+The standard will be effective for the AAMVA's consolidated financial statements for annual reporting periods beginning after December 15, 2019.
+Management is evaluating the effect of the amended revenue recognition guidance on AAMVA's consolidated financial statements.